flutter/website/debugging.md

 and thus marking itself dirty.
 That is why if you look at the dump you will see that specific object marked "dirty".
-You can also see what gesture listeners have been registered; in this case, a single GestureDetector is listed, and it is listening only to a "tap" gesture.
+You can also see what gesture listeners have been registered; in this case, a single GestureDetector is listed, and it is listening only to a "tap" gesture ("tap" is the output of a `TapGestureDetector`'s `toStringShort` function).

 If you write your own widgets, you can add information by overriding [`debugFillDescription()`](http://docs.flutter.io/flutter/material/Widget/debugFillDescription.html).
 Add strings to the method's argument, and call the superclass method.
+This function is what the `toString` method uses to fill in the widget's description.

 ### Rendering layer